ryanoglesby08/lazy-doc/README.md

 NOTE: LazyDoc is currently in alpha and is not quite ready for use.

 An implementation of the [Embedded Document](http://martinfowler.com/bliki/EmbeddedDocument.html) pattern for POROs.

+LazyDoc provides a declarative DSL for extracting deeply nested values from a JSON document.
 The embedded JSON is lazily parsed so that needed attributes from the document are only parsed when accessed.
-Finally, parsed values are cached so that subsequent access does not reach into the JSON again.
+Finally, parsed values are cached so that subsequent access does not access the JSON again.

+*Currently, LazyDoc only supports JSON.* XML support will be added later.

+## Installation

 Add this line to your application's Gemfile:

     gem 'lazy_doc'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install lazy_doc

-## Usage
+## Example Usage

 ```ruby
 class User